aws/aws-sdk-php/docs/migration-guide.rst

   (e.g., ``putObject`` instead of ``put_object``).

 - **Required Regions** – The `region <http://docs.amazonwebservices.com/general/latest/gr/rande.html>`_ must be
-  explicitly provided to instantiate a client.
-The AWS region you select may affect your both performance and costs.
+  explicitly provided to instantiate a client (except in the case where the service has a single endpoint like Amazon CloudFront).
+The AWS region you select may affect both your performance and costs.

 - **Client Factories** – Factory methods instantiate service clients and do the work of setting up the signature, exponential backoff settings, exception handler, and so forth.
 At a minimum you must provide your access key, secret